Western Water Catchment: Poyan Reservoir

 Poyan Reservoir (Malay: Tadahan Air Poyan; Chinese: 波扬蓄水池) was previously part of the river Sungei Poyan and its delta, which was dammed to become a reservoir.
 Sungei Poyan emptied into the Straits of Johor.
 It is located in SAFTI City, Poyan and Bajau districts.
 Construction of the reservoir began on 11 March 1977.

 At the same year, Mediacorp has filmed the drama "Behind Bars" (Season 1 Episode 28) at that location, the Poyan Temple was there, as "Temple Hill".
-However, at that location, there is only a money train visible at the location since 2008.
+However, at that location, there is a cash train visible at the location since 2007 and 3 additional trains (C151 003/004, C751B 321/322 and 345/346) were added since 2023.

-It is part of SAFTI Live Firing Area (South), which has restricted access.
-In April 2019, some of the roads at Poyan Reservoir were also named - Poyan Drive, Poyan Avenue, SAFTI City Avenue and Danau Grove.
+It is part of SAFTI Live Firing Area (South), which has restricted access and is accessible from TRMC Gate E, Gate F, Gate G, Gate H and Gate I. In April 2019, some of the roads at Poyan Reservoir were also named - Poyan Drive, Poyan Avenue, SAFTI City Avenue and Danau Grove.
+The road name, Jalan Sungei Poyan still exists for a short section from Danau Grove to Old Choa Chu Kang Road.

 At the reservoir, only the Mobility 3rd Generation raft is deployed to load and unload military vehicles when crossing from the western side to the eastern side.

 Murai Reservoir

 Murai Reservoir (Malay: Tadahan Air Murai; 慕莱蓄水池 (Mù lái xù shuǐ chí)) was formerly Sungei Murai, which was dammed in early 1980s, to create a reservoir.
 It is located in Murai, Murai North and Thousand Oaks districts.
 Construction work had begun in November 1977.

-It is part of SAFTI Live Firing Area (North), of which is restricted to only from the TRMC Operations Room.
-The Murai Urban Training Facility is east of Murai Reservoir, which can be accessed through Jalan Murai from Lim Chu Kang Road, together with the Murai Urban Live Firing Facility (MULFF).
+It is part of SAFTI Live Firing Area (North), of which is restricted to only from the TRMC Operations Room and accessible from Gate J and Gate K. The Murai IBAC (Instrumented Battle Circuit) is west of Murai Reservoir, which can be accessed through Jalan Murai from New Lim Chu Kang Road at TRMC Gate J, together with the Murai Urban Live Firing Facility (MULFF).

-There is also a road east of Murai Urban Training Facility which goes from Lim Chu Kang Road to Jalan Murai, called Murai Farmway.
-Only Murai Farmway and part of Jalan Murai is opened to the public.
+There is also a road east of Murai Urban Training Facility which goes from Lim Chu Kang Road to Jalan Murai, called Murai Farmway and was expunged since the COVID-19 pandemic.
 Access to the area and the reservoir has been restricted since October 1999.
-Murai North has four dirt roads named (with Lim Chu Kang Tracks 11 & 13).
+Murai North and Thousand Oaks had four dirt roads named - Lim Chu Kang Track 11 and Track 13, most of it were expunged by December 2023 and only Track 13 was renamed to Thousand Oaks Avenue.
+Also, with the opening of New Lim Chu Kang Road from 8 June 2025, even the road - Jalan Murai was expunged and the remaining parts in the SAFTI LFA were renamed to Murai South Lane and Murai North Drive.
+Lorong Melukut and Lorong Puyoh is renamed to Oakville Road and Oakville Park Street respectively for modern military reasons as it is still within the restricted Thousand Oaks area but the Murai North is already acquired for the Tengah Air Base extension.